TommyScribble/pattern-library-v2/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-### `yarn eject`

-This is the standard react eject command... so rememer the rules and olny di this if you really want / need to.

 ## Support